-'Part 2 - Salamander: Paula's Meditation' (an adaptation of Gradius and SARAMANDA-: Meisou no PAORA)
+'Part 2 - Salamander: Meditating Paola' (an adaptation of Gradius and SARAMANDA-: Meisou no PAORA)

-'Part 3 - Salamander: Gofer's Ambition' (an adaptation of Gradius II)
+'Part 3 - Salamander: Gofer's Ambition' (an adaptation of arcade's Gradius II)

 Some time after Part 1, Lord British visits Gradius to sign a historic peace treaty, as well as hopefully confess his love to Stephanie and marry her.
 However, events take a dark turn when a dragon made of flames appears to kidnap her and take her to a strange star.
 When investigations reveal that the star appears to be housing Bacterion ships, Gradian brass correctly hypothesize that the star is a disguised fortress, akin to a planet turned inside out.
 Inside the star, Stephanie recalls the truth behind Bacterion biology and discovers that they intend to process her mind into a behemoth known as Gofer and wipe out all other life in the universe.
 Lord British is convinced that he must be the one to save her, and pleads to accompany Dan on a rescue mission... if they can just find a way to safely enter the star.

-While the games did not have much of a plot, the anime adaptation still manages to steer wildly away from them, incorporating signature elements from each game in strange, amalgamated, yet refreshing ways which focus on actual characters in addition to tense space battles.
+While the arcade games did not have much of a plot, the anime adaptation still manages to steer wildly away from them, incorporating signature elements from each game in strange, amalgamated, yet refreshing ways which focus on actual characters in addition to tense space battles.
 Also, notably, this was among Konami's first ventures into the OVA format (and not the last to feature Vic Viper, either.)
 They are completely different from the stories of the MSX games Gradius 2 (1987), Salamander (1987) and Gradius - Gofer no Yabou - Episode II (1988), a sequel to arcade's Gradius II - Gofer no Yabou (Gofer's Ambition, 1988).

 The Salamander OVA contains examples of: